-This post contains our top 10+ suggestions for things to do in Paris during the month of August, including concerts, events, sports, and popular attractions.
+This post contains our top 10+ suggestions for things to do in Paris during the month of August, updated for 2023, including concerts, events, sports, and popular attractions.

 Our top 10 list helps you decide how to spend your time in Paris with the best concerts, events, attractions, and activities available in August.

 Be sure to check out our other popular posts on Paris:

 - Day Trip to Versailles

 Be sure to also check out our master post on things to do in Paris at any time of the year.

 This free-to-enter popular attraction is often busy and tickets are required.

 Another reason to visit Versailles this August is their Night Fountains and Musical Gardens show, every Saturday from April through October.